Beyond-Earth-Game-Studio/VortV/README.md

 ## Installation
 Executables are provided every tagged pre-release.
 Run at your own risk and be ready for bugs.

-Full installers will be provided when we are have more of a finished product.
+Full installers will be provided when we have more of a finished product.

 ## Building from source
 Packages are built with [pyside6-deploy](https://doc.qt.io/qtforpython-6/deployment/deployment-pyside6-deploy.html), with resources compiled using [pyside6-rcc](https://doc.qt.io/qtforpython-6/tools/pyside-rcc.html)